tiffanimarlowe/project_template/README.md

 1.What is the topic?

-Technology and online shopping continues to advance at an instantaneous rate.
-Consumers are now capable of ordering most anything via the web and therefore, have become reliant on quick and dependable home delivery services.
-With the online shopping market increasing at a steadfast rate, businesses are now investigating and improving new forms of delivery and their overall efficiency.
-One of the most recent forms of delivery are via aviation, in particular, by the use of drones.
-Through the operation of drone delivery, there could be potential for reduced delivery costs, improved customer service and more importantly, accelerated delivery times.
-Which leads us to believe drones will be a more efficient form of consumer goods home delivery in the targeted city of Orlando.
+The topic is dealing with the issue of delivering consumer goods in our target city Orlando

 ![SAMPLE IMAGE 2](images/Huge.jpg)

 2.What do you want to do?

-By modeling and simulating a specific portion of the city of Orlando we hope to compare ground based (trucks) delivery methods against air based (drones) delivery methods.
-Our main effort is to determine the differences among the two delivery methods in regard to speed of delivery, efficiency and overall performance of the system.
-By doing so, we could further determine the quantity and locations it would take to provide an efficient air based delivery system for the city of Orlando.
+We want to model a part of the city of Orlando and simulate the differences between ground based (trucks) and air based (drones) delivery methods.
+Our main effort is the air based delivery method in regards to speed of delivery, efficiency and overall effort of the system (quantity of drones, quantity and location of hubs).

 ![SAMPLE IMAGE 1](images/DHL.jpg)